Don Larsen's perfect game

 On October 8, 1956, in Game 5 of the 1956 World Series, pitcher Don Larsen of the New York Yankees threw a perfect game against the Brooklyn Dodgers at Yankee Stadium.
-It was the only no-hitter in World Series history until the Houston Astros pitching staff of Cristian Javier, Bryan Abreu, Rafael Montero and Ryan Pressly threw a combined no-hitter on November 2, 2022 in Game 4 of the 2022 World Series against the Philadelphia Phillies.
+It was the only no-hitter in World Series history until the Houston Astros pitching staff of Cristian Javier, Bryan Abreu, Rafael Montero and Ryan Pressly threw a combined no-hitter in Game 4 of the 2022 World Series against the Philadelphia Phillies.
 It remains the only perfect game in the history of the World Series.

 Background

 Don Larsen of the New York Yankees made his first start in a World Series in Game 4 of the 1955 World Series against the Brooklyn Dodgers.
 Larsen pitched four innings, allowing five runs on five hits and losing the game 8–3.
 The Dodgers won the series in seven games for their first world championship.

 The Yankees and Dodgers faced each other again in the 1956 World Series.
 Behind Sal Maglie, the Dodgers defeated the Yankees in Game 1.
 Casey Stengel, the manager of the Yankees, selected Larsen to start Game 2 against the Dodgers' Don Newcombe.
 Despite being given a 6–0 lead by the Yankees' batters, he lasted only 1 2/3 innings against the Dodgers in a 13–8 loss.
 He gave up only one hit, a single by Gil Hodges, but walked four batters, which led to four runs in the process, but none of them were earned because of an error by first baseman Joe Collins.
 The Yankees won Games 3 and 4 to tie the series at two games apiece.